battleface

 • 24/7 Worldwide Travel Assistance

-We would encourage you to purchase a single-trip plan, instead of the Multi-Trip Annual plan, to ensure you have sufficient coverage in the event you need to cancel or interrupt your trip.
+If you think you might be taking a trip with a value of £5,000 or more, we encourage you to purchase a single-trip plan, instead of the annual multi-trip travel medical policy, to ensure you have sufficient coverage in the event you need to cancel or interrupt your trip.

 It’s more cost-effective for you to select one plan or the other.
 In the event of a claim, only the policy with the highest benefit limits would apply.